wuliwong/driving_history/README.md

 `Report`, `Driver` and `Trip`.

 A new `Report` is initialzed with an input file.
-An instance method on the `report` can then be called to process this input file.
+An instance method on a `Report` can then be called to process this input file.
 This processing creates various instances of `Drivers` and `Trips` according to the information in the input file.

-The attribute on a `Rerport` object named `drivers` is a `Hash`; the keys are the `name` of a `Driver` and the values are the corresponding `Driver` object.
+The attribute on a `Report` object named `drivers` is a `Hash`; the key is the `name` of a `Driver` and the value is the corresponding `Driver` object.
 A `Hash` was chosen so that a `Driver` can quickly be found when a new `Trip` needs to be added.

 Each `Driver` has an attribute `trips` which is a simple `Array` of `Trip` objects that the `Driver` took according to the input file.
 A new `Trip` should be added to the `Driver` by the `add_trip` instance method which updates the `total_distance`, `total_time` and `avg_speed` for the `Driver`.
-This was chosen so that sorting `drivers` by the total distance they have driven will just require sorting by an attribute value, not requiring on-the-fly calculations of distance from `trips'.
+This was chosen so that sorting `drivers` by the total distance they have driven will just require sorting by the `Driver` attribute total_distance, save us from performing on-the-fly calculations of total distance that would require iterating over each `Driver's` `trips` array.

 Finally, the method `create_report` can be called on an instance of `Report`.
-This will generate output displaying the total distance and average speed for each Driver with the list sorted by descending total distance.
+This will print output the console as well as saving the report to the file `output.txt`.
+The output summarizes the total distance and average speed for each `Driver` with the list sorted by descending total distance.